Celebration of life set for Art Oberto, Seattle’s sausage and jerky king

 He sponsored hydroplanes during Seafair, with the colors and logo of the Oberto company.
 In 2015 he took his first ride in the hydro, waving and smiling like a beauty queen around Lake Washington, a friend recalled.

-The Oberto family sold the business to Premium Brand Holdings, a Canadian company, but a factory store in Renton remains open.
+The Oberto family sold the business to Premium Brand Holdings, a Canadian company, in 2018 but a factory store in Renton remains open.

-The celebration of life starts at 7 p.m. at the MOHAI, 860 Terry Ave.
+The celebration of life starts at 7 p.m. at MOHAI, 860 Terry Ave.
 N., in the South Lake Union neighborhood of Seattle.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.